The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The second recurrence relation

-Once again we consider $P_L$ as a generating function of the symmetric polynomials which form a convenient basis to solve the recurrence (\ref{rec2}) for $Z_L$.
-First we expand it in the elementary symmetric polynomials:
+If we set in this equation $t=\omega$, then it reproduces (\ref{Ppmrec}).
+Once again we consider $P_L$ as the generating function of the symmetric polynomials which form a convenient basis to solve the recurrence for $Z_L$.
+First we expand it in the elementary symmetric polynomials

 which can be rewritten in terms of $\varepsilon_i$ using (\ref{esp2esp}):

 We define a new set of symmetric polynomials $\nu_i$:

 These symmetric polynomials are defined by the same formula as $\mu_i$ (\ref{muesp}) up to an overall minus sign and the replacement: $E\rightarrow \varepsilon$.